 A camping recipe cookbook with a difference, Pitch up, Eat Local is a celebration of rich, delicious British produce and campfire cheffing.
 There is something particularly primal about cooking over an open fire, and this book invites you to discover campsites with nearby farmer's markets, farm shops, pick-your-own farms and even a site or two with their own organic gardens.
 For big foodies who put campfire meals as the main event of the trip, this book is an essential guide to fuel your camping holiday with the good stuff.

 Pitch Up, Eat Local is available on Amazon: £16.99

 Useful Camping Information

 So - there you have it!
-Our Responsible Camping Guide has hopefully given you a bunch of green ideas to pack up your troubles and step outside the next time you're longing for a break away.
-Rugged outdoor types, nature lovers, green-fingered families, and merry glamper campers can all embark on a digital detox, and get their fair share of fresh air and adventure while doing their bit for the planet.
+Our Responsible Camping Guide has hopefully given you a bunch of fresh, green ideas to pack up your troubles and step outside the next time you're longing for a break away.
+Rugged outdoor types, nature lovers, green-fingered families, and merry glamper campers alike can embark on a digital detox, and each get their fair share of fresh air and adventure while doing their bit for the planet.
 By keeping it clean, green and beautiful, we'll all be able to relish in the novelty of sleeping the under the stars for many more years to come.